nathanhaigh/parallel-rsync/README.md

 ## Number of Parallel Jobs

-By default, the script will use `10` parallel jobs for transfering files.
+By default, the script will use 1 parallel job for each processor on the machine.
+This is determined by `nproc` and if this fails, we fall back to `10` parallel jobs for transfering files.
-This can be modified using `--parallel` as the first command line argument to the script:
+This behaviour can be overriden by using `--parallel` as the first command line argument to the script:

 ```bash
 ./prsync \